Hlsorrells/Code-Quiz/README.md

 # Code Quiz

 ## Description
-This app is a timed coding quiz composed of multiple-choice questions which runs in the browser and features dynamically updated HTML and CSS powered by JavaScript in addition to being responsive to screen size.
+This app is a timed quiz composed of multiple-choice questions about the Rocky Mountain states.
+It runs in the browser and features dynamically updated HTML and CSS powered by JavaScript in addition to being responsive to screen size.

 ## Deployment